Welding Robots: Types, Advantages, and Limitations

 Advantages of Welding Robots

 There are many advantages to adding a robotic welder to your process.
-Let's discuss the few important ones here.
+Let's discuss a few important ones here:

 Robotic welders get the job done faster, more efficiently.
 They also make fewer mistakes compared to their human counterparts.
 They can achieve up to 85% efficiency compared to 20% of their skilled human counterparts.